-E. REPORTS
+F. REPORTS

-- 1. A 6-month progress report is due by February 1st for publication in the Spring AOS Program & Abstract book.
-This should be written in Abstract form and be no more than 750 words. - 2.
-A Year-End Financial Report (in US dollars on institution template) must be submitted within 6 months following the termination of the grant period.
+- 1. A 6-month progress report is due by February 1st for publication in the Spring AOS Program & Abstract e-book.
+Limit: two pages, images permitted. - 2.
+A Year-End Financial Report (in US dollars on institution template) must be submitted within 12 months following the termination of the grant period.
 For audit purposes and to insure financial and research accountability, this year-end report of expenditures must be completed for each one-year grant project period (July 1 June 30).
-A single no-cost extension may be requested by the principal investigator prior to the end of the funding period via email to the Executive Secretary of the AOS Research Fund with an explanation and revised budget justification. - 3.
+A no-cost extension may be requested by the principal investigator prior to the end of the funding period via email to the Executive Secretary of the AOS Research Fund with an explanation and revised budget justification. - 3.
 A Final Research Report must also be submitted within 12 months following the end of the grant or NCE period.

-F. HUMAN SUBJECTS AND ANIMAL RESEARCH
+G. HUMAN SUBJECTS AND ANIMAL RESEARCH